observablehq/stdlib/README.md

 })
 ```

-However, note that it may be more efficient to use the synchronous [URL.createObjectURL](https://developer.mozilla.org/docs/Web/API/URL/createObjectURL) method instead, such as:
+A data URL may be significantly less efficient than [URL.createObjectURL](https://developer.mozilla.org/docs/Web/API/URL/createObjectURL) method for large files.
+For example:

 ```js
 {